warriorstar-orion/avulto/docs/source/api/dme.rst

       Returns the :class:`TypeDecl` of the type given by *path* if it exists.

+.. class:: ProcDecl

+   A declaration for a specific proc on a type.
+Note that a type may have multiple definitions of a given proc with the same name.
+This only represents one proc definition.

-   .. method:: walk_proc(path: Path | str, proc: str, walker)
+   .. method:: walk(walker)

-      Performs an AST walk of the proc *proc* on the object specified by *path*.
+      Use the AST *walker* to walk this proc.

       The argument *walker* is expected to be a Python object which exposes methods for each kind of AST node you wish to visit.
-Each method should take an argument *node*, which will be filled in with information about that node in the AST.
+Each method should take two arguments: *node*, which will be filled in with information about that node in the AST, and *source_info*, which includes lexical information about the AST node, such as line, column, and filename.
 The currently available visitors are:

       - ``visit_AssignOp``
       - ``visit_BinaryOp``